Meowscles

 Meowscles is a character in the Fortnite franchise, developed by Epic Games.
-Designed by artist "RexSaido" as part of an ongoing collaboration between the developer and fan artists, the character was originally conceived as "Buff Cat".
+Designed by artist RexSaido as part of an ongoing collaboration between the developer and fan artists, the character was originally conceived as "Buff Cat".
 He was later added to Fortnite Battle Royale in 2020, as part of the game's Chapter 2 Season 2 season pass as both an in-game character and skin.
-An anthropomorphic calico cat, he works for the character Midas as a secret agent.
+An anthropomorphic calico cat, Meowscles works for the character Midas as a secret agent.
 Additional characters related to him were later introduced into the game, such as his son Kit and younger sister Meow Skulls.

-Meowscles was well received, and described as fighting the game's whimsical atmosphere and the breakout star of its season.
+The character was well received and described as fighting the game's whimsical atmosphere as well as the breakout star of its season.
 The combination of his small head and large, muscular body was praised for how well it worked with the game's dance animations.
-The nature of the design being comical also discussion, not just in terms of reception but also player enjoyment versus competitiveness.
-Meanwhile, others perceived the character as a LGBTQ icon, with journalist Riley MacLeod discussing aspects of his design in this light.
+The nature of the design being comical another discussion point, not just in terms of reception but player enjoyment versus competitiveness.
+Meanwhile, others perceived the character as a LGBTQ icon, with journalist Riley MacLeod discussing design aspects in this light.

 Conception and design

-The character was conceived by artist "RexSaido", and was originally dubbed "Buff Cat".
+Meowscles was conceived by artist "RexSaido" and was originally dubbed "Buff Cat".
 He had previously been commissioned to work with Epic Games for Fortnite Battle Royale in 2018, developing the Scoundrel and Jailbird characters as part of Epic's effort to include fan artists in the design process.
-In 2019, Epic Games inquired about Buff Cat, and collaborated with him again.
+In 2019, Epic Games inquired about Buff Cat and collaborated with him again.
 The finalized character was introduced into the game in 2020 as Meowscles.

-Meowscles appears as a tall, anthropomorphic calico cat, with a cat head atop a well-muscled humanoid physique.
-He has a gray, orange, and white pattern, with a mostly white body and small round black eyes.
+The character appears as a tall, anthropomorphic calico cat, with a cat head atop a well-muscled humanoid physique.
+He has a gray, orange, and white fur pattern, with a mostly white body and small round black eyes.
 His outfit consists of jeans, boots, and a gun holster that crisscrosses behind his back and extends down his shoulders.
-He has gun holsters on each hip, carrying a semi-automatic pistol.
+Meowscles has gun holsters on each hip, carrying a semi-automatic pistol.
 An orange tail extends from his back, and a silver earpiece sits in his right ear.
-On his right arm he has a blue heart tattoo with the name 'Lynx', in reference to another in-game character.
+His right arm has a blue heart tattoo with the name 'Lynx', in reference to another character.

 In addition to his regular design, several variations were later released, such as Purradise Meowscles, a version dressed in a Hawaiian shirt, shorts, and sandals and sporting long two-toned hair from the top of his head.
-Others notable inclusions are Phantom Meowscles, which features a mostly black design with pink highlights and large white eyes, and Toon Meowscles, which features a stylized design based off early black and white cartoons such as Steamboat Willie.
+Others notable inclusions are Phantom Meowscles, which features a mostly black design with pink highlights and large white eyes, and Toon Meowscles, which features a stylized design based on early black and white cartoons such as Steamboat Willie.